hhkbhamza/CTP-CUNYSphere/README.md

   Primary users seeking academic resources, engaging in discussions, asking questions, collaborating on projects, and interacting with peers.

 <details>
-<summary> **Roles:** </summary>
+<summary> Roles: </summary>
-- Access and download study materials
-- initiate or participate in discussions
-- create study groups
-- rate and review resources
-- See the latest news about CUNY
-- Upload your resumes for review
+- Access and download study materials, initiate or participate in discussions, create study groups, rate and review resources, see the latest news about CUNY, upload your resume for review.

 </details>